experimentarium/times/docs/part-2/04-special-processes.md

 - Optionally, define also a maximum annual utilization factor considering the typical optimal sizing of CHP plants in the heat network represented (using the parameter $NCAP\_AFA$ and/or $NCAP\_AFC$);
 - Optionally, define a minimum stable operation level (using $ACT\_MINLD$).

 Again, the specifications should be quite straightforward.
 The slope $S$ of the iso-fuel line represents the amount of electricity lost per heat gained.
-In the example of {numref}`chp-characteristics`, the inverse of the slope has the value 7 and so one would define $NCAP\_CEH = -1/7$.
+In the example of {numref}`chp-characteristics`, the inverse of the slope has the value 7 and so one would define $NCAP\_CEH=-1/7$.

 Alternatively, if it would seem more convenient to define both the condensing mode efficiency and the full CHP efficiency, that can be done by using the parameters $NCAP\_CDME$ (condensing mode efficiency) and $NCAP\_BPME$ (back-pressure mode efficiency).
 When these two parameters are used, the $NCAP\_CEH$ and $ACT\_EFF$ parameters should then not be used at all.
 The activity will in this alternative approach always represent the electricity output in condensing mode.